flagshipcompany/flagship-for-prestashop/README.md

 # flagship-for-prestashop

 PrestaShop module that allows you to ship with FlagShip.
+We strongly recommend you to use the latest version of PrestaShop.

 # Compatibility